marcoskichel/StarToken/docs/whitepaper_en.md

 in this student will likely generate more STAR tokens than another with a lower score.

 The platform calculates the student score taking into account variables as:
-The completion status of the profile page data The funding model that the student selected Per capita income of the student residence And especially community upvotes and downvotes.
+- The completion status of the profile page data.
+- The funding model that the student selected
+- The per capita income of the student residence
+- And especially, community upvotes and downvotes.

 ### Student crowdfunding platform: